codedance/jquery.AreYouSure/README.md

-Are You Sure?  - A "dirty forms" JQuery Plugin for modern browsers!
+Are You Sure?  - A light "dirty forms" JQuery Plugin!
 ======

-Are-you-sure (```jquery.are-you-sure.js```) is simple light-weight "dirty forms" JQuery Plugin for modern browsers.
+*Are-you-sure* (```jquery.are-you-sure.js```) is simple light-weight "dirty forms" JQuery Plugin for modern browsers.
 It helps prevent users from loosing unsaved form changes.

 It's simple to use.
-Just add the following line to your page's jquery ready function:
+Just add the following line to your page's ready
+function:

 ```javascript
 $('form').areYouSure();
 ```

-Are-you-sure is a minimal plugin for modern browsers.
+*Are-you-sure* is a minimal plugin for modern browsers.
 There of plenty of "dirty forms" implementations out there, but their code is hairy!
 They often have many hacks to support legacy browsers, and/or rely on other fat dependencies such as FaceBox or jQueryUI.

-Are-you-sure is as simple as it gets:
+*Are-you-sure* is as simple as it gets:

  * 100% JS with zero dependencies or no external CSS.
  * Leverage `onBeforeUnload` to detect all exit page/browser events.